PARTYMANX/partymod-thps3/README.md

 * Fixed ledge warp bugs where the skater is teleported down farther than intended
 * Fixed visually missing geometry in various areas (notably, the airport entrance and destructable wall in Skater Island)
 * Fixes the skater's shadow not appearing transparent
+* Fixes missing sounds after several retries
 * Connects to alternative online services (defaults to OpenSpy)
+* Fixes network interface binding issues (hosting servers works now!  remember to forward ports 5150-5151 (as usual) as well as 6500)
 * Optionally adds a single level practice mode for speedrunning
 * Optionally removes the trick cap for combo multipliers